Friday, July 8, 2011

-Capiz Shell Wall Art -- Beach Bash Day 12
+Capiz Shell Wall Art

 Hello!
 I'm Alexis, and my little corner of the internet is Persia Lou, where I write about my latest crocheting, sewing, crafting, decorating, and general DIYing.
 I live in the middle of the (currently scorching) desert, and right now nothing sounds better than a day at the beach.
 Unfortunately, that doesn't seem to be in the cards at the moment, so I am thrilled to be taking a virtual jaunt to the seashore with all you CCC Beach Bash guests via my faux shell wall hanging.

-See that sparkly loveliness on the mantle?
-Here's what the magazine has to say about it: "A framed grid of shells on fishing wire 'sparkles and catches the light from the windows and the fireplace.'"
+My beachy project was inspired by a beautiful piece of art I saw several months ago in House Beautiful.
+Here’s what the magazine has to say about it: “A framed grid of shells on fishing wire ‘sparkles and catches the light from the windows and the fireplace.'”
 Sounds like a dream, right?
 It also sounded fairly do-able to me, so I went to work.
 I quickly learned that pretty, sparkly shells are not so cheap.
-BUT - do you know what is?
+BUT – do you know what is?
 Wax paper.
 Wax paper is totally in my budget.

 Basically, you need wax paper, parchment paper, and an iron.
 Take three pieces of wax paper, place them between two pieces of parchment paper (to protect your ironing board and iron), and iron them together.
 The heat of the iron causes the wax to melt the papers together and creates a stiff, bubbly-looking paper.

 I think the crayon gives the shells character and a more natural look.
-I used a 1 1/2 inch circle punch to cut out my shells, although that was not the ideal tool.
+Then I used a 1 1/2 inch circle punch to cut out my shells, although that was not the ideal tool.
 A circle cutter would probably work much better.
-I often had to go back with my Xacto knife to trim off edges that did not punch cleanly through.
+I often had to go back with my craft knife to trim off edges that did not punch cleanly through.

 Once my shells were all punched out, I used a 1/16 inch hole punch to create two small holes in each end of every shell.